yamavol/markdown-it-mathjax-chtml/README.md

 # markdown-it-mathjax-chtml

 This markdown-it plugin converts mathematics equation (TeX) into MathJax CommonHTML output.
 It uses MathJax's server-side rendering feature.

-Since all equations are converted and embedded into the document, the page should show up much faster than when dynamic processing is used.
+Since all equations are pre-converted, the reader can view the equation even if javascript is disabled.
+The initial motivation to create this plugin was to speed up the math-rendering, but resulted not as fast as I expected.

 If you are looking for a more standard usage, other plugins such as [`markdown-it-mathjax`](https://github.com/classeur/markdown-it-mathjax) are probably recommended.

-Current library provides limited feature to satisfy author's requirement.
-We welcome any kind of support.
-APIs are subjective to change without extra care during the development phase (0.x.x).
+This library is currently under development.
+APIs are subjective to change for better usage.
+Any contributions are welcome.

 ## usage